tfennelly/jenkins-notes/jenkins-ui.md

 }
 ```

-I'm not quite sure how you're supposed to follow things from this point, but I can make sense of the following script as follows:
+I'm not quite sure how you're supposed to follow things from this point, but I think I can make sense of the above script as follows:

 1. If there are `items`, we render `t.projectView`.
 1. Namespace `t` is `lib.JenkinsTagLib`.
 1. You can find `lib.JenkinsTagLib` in `core/target/generated-sources/taglib-interface/lib/LayoutTagLib.java`.
-I'm not quite sure what's generating it.
+I've no idea how that's generated - must be a build plugin.
 1. You can see that `LayoutTagLib` is annotated with `@TagLibraryUri("/lib/hudson")`.
 1. You'll find a `lib/hudson/projectView.jelly` in `core/src/main/resources`.

 All this results in the tab bar being rendered.

-As far as I can see, the only way to really figure any of this stuff out is to hook up a debugger, line up a series of strong coffee's and start debugging.
+As far as I can see, the only way to really figure any of this stuff out is to hook up a debugger, line up some strong coffee and patiently step through the code.